Kn0rk3/memories_bulk_downloader/README.md

 # Bulk Memories Downloader

-A privacy-focused web application that helps you download your Snapchat Memories efficiently and securely.
-This tool processes your Snapchat Memories export file (`memories_history.html`) directly in your browser, ensuring your personal data never leaves your device.
+A privacy-focused web application that helps you download your Snapchat memories efficiently and securely.
+This tool processes your Snapchat memories export file (`memories_history.html`) directly in your browser, ensuring your personal data never leaves your device.

 ## 🔑 Key Features